bevyengine/bevy/release-content/release-notes/headless-widgets.md

 ---

 Bevy's `Button` and `Interaction` components have been around for a long time.
-Unfortunately these components have a numer of shortcomings, such as the fact that they don't use the new `bevy_picking` framework, or the fact that they are really only useful for creating buttons and not other kinds of widgets like sliders.
+Unfortunately these components have a number of shortcomings, such as the fact that they don't use the new `bevy_picking` framework, or the fact that they are really only useful for creating buttons and not other kinds of widgets like sliders.